madnuttah/unbound-docker/doc/DETAILS.md

 ## How to use this Image

-Please adapt the [`/usr/local/unbound/unbound.conf`](https://github.com/madnuttah/unbound-docker/blob/main/unbound/root/usr/local/unbound/unbound.conf) file and my example [`docker-compose.yaml`](https://github.com/madnuttah/unbound-docker/tree/main/unbound/examples) files to your needs.
-The docker-compose files also deploy [Pi-hole](https://pi-hole.net/) for blocking ads and to prevent tracking.
+Please adapt the [`/usr/local/unbound/unbound.conf`](https://github.com/madnuttah/unbound-docker/blob/main/doc/examples/usr/local/unbound/unbound.conf) file and my example [`docker-compose.yaml`](https://github.com/madnuttah/unbound-docker/tree/main/doc/examples) files to your needs.
+The docker-compose files also deploys [Pi-hole](https://pi-hole.net/) for blocking ads and to prevent tracking.

 To provide a better structuring of the unbound.conf file, directories for **optionally** storing zone and other configuration files as well as for your certificates and the unbound.log file have been created and can be mounted as volumes:

-- [`/usr/local/unbound/certs.d/`](https://github.com/madnuttah/unbound-docker/tree/main/unbound/examples/usr/local/unbound/certs.d/) for storing your certificate files.
+- [`/usr/local/unbound/certs.d/`](https://github.com/madnuttah/unbound-docker/tree/main/doc/examples/usr/local/unbound/certs.d/) for storing your certificate files.

-- [`/usr/local/unbound/conf.d/`](https://github.com/madnuttah/unbound-docker/tree/main/unbound/examples/usr/local/unbound/conf.d/) for your configuration files like interfaces.conf, performance.conf, security.conf, etc.
+- [`/usr/local/unbound/conf.d/`](https://github.com/madnuttah/unbound-docker/tree/main/doc/examples/usr/local/unbound/conf.d/) for your configuration files like interfaces.conf, performance.conf, security.conf, etc.

-- [`/usr/local/unbound/log.d/unbound.log`](https://github.com/madnuttah/unbound-docker/tree/main/unbound/examples/usr/local/unbound/log.d/unbound.log) in case you need to access it for troubleshooting and debugging purposes.
+- [`/usr/local/unbound/log.d/unbound.log`](https://github.com/madnuttah/unbound-docker/tree/main/doc/examples/usr/local/unbound/log.d/unbound.log) in case you need to access it for troubleshooting and debugging purposes.

-- [`/usr/local/unbound/zones.d/`](https://github.com/madnuttah/unbound-docker/tree/main/unbound/examples/usr/local/unbound/zones.d/) for your zone configuration files like auth-zone.conf, stub-zone.conf, forward-zone.conf, etc.
+- [`/usr/local/unbound/zones.d/`](https://github.com/madnuttah/unbound-docker/tree/main/doc/examples/usr/local/unbound/zones.d/) for your zone configuration files like auth-zone.conf, stub-zone.conf, forward-zone.conf, etc.

 **The config files in the `conf.d` and `zones.d` folders must be named with the suffix .conf to prevent issues with specific host configurations.**

-The splitted configuration files located in [`unbound/examples/usr/local/unbound`](https://github.com/madnuttah/unbound-docker/tree/main/unbound/examples/usr/local/unbound) are only meant to give you an impression on how to separating and structuring the configs.
+The splitted configuration files located in [`doc/examples/usr/local/unbound`](https://github.com/madnuttah/unbound-docker/tree/main/doc/examples/usr/local/unbound) are only meant to give you an impression on how to separating and structuring the configs.
 Please mind that those files are **examples** which also needs to be edited to make them work for your environment if you intend to use them.
 It might be necessary to fix permissions and ownership of the files put in the persistent volumes if unbound refuses to start.

 Other than that, splitting ain't really necessary as your standard unbound.conf will perfectly do the job.